-Are you a new student?
+Are you new to Fredonia?

 How To Apply: A direct link to the Admission's home page; make sure to tell them you want to be an English Major!

 English Composition Waiver: Want to get ahead of the pack?
 Take a look here and see if you qualify for the English Composition Waiver!

 Scholarships and Awards: Who doesn't like scholarships?
 Take a deeper dive into what Fredonia can offer YOU!

 Academic Programs in English

 Each of the following links to the full list of required courses to complete each degree program:

 - English: Bachelor of Arts combines required foundational courses with a wide range of options among skills- and content-based course categories in order to open pathways for every student to gain the most from the major and our faculty.
 Internships and other applied learning opportunities in English-related fields help our students turn those pathways into careers.

 - English - Adolescence Education: Bachelor of Arts combines required foundational courses in pedagogy and literature and a plethora of field experiences in order to open pathways for all students to develop the ideas and practices that will make them effective in the classrooms of an increasingly complex and diverse society.